 Formal onboarding encompasses the organized tasks and procedures that help new employees adjust to their new position.
 Under formal onboarding, new hires are often segregated from existing employees to experience coordinated activities for orientation, in-classroom training, and socialization.

-1. What tools and software do they require for performing their activities?
+1. What equipment, tools and software do they require for performing their activities?

 Have your IT folks set up an email address, log-in information, and other necessary software items?
 Is the new employee included in internal email distribution groups?